Pradumnasaraf/candy/README.md

   candy [command]

 Available Commands:
-  JTY         Converts a JSON file to YAML
-  YTJ         Converts a YAML file to JSON help        Help about any command
+  JTY         Converts a JSON into YAML and output a output.yaml file YTJ         Converts a YAML into JSON and output a output.json file. help        Help about any command
 ```

+Eg `candy JTY --file test.json` with convert JSON into YAML and create a `output.yaml` in you currect directory.

 ## 📜 License